Badd Company

-Badd Company was a professional wrestling tag team in the American Wrestling Association in the late 1980s, which later went by the name the Orient Express.
+Badd Company was a professional wrestling tag team in the Championship Wrestling Association, American Wrestling Association, Eastern Championship Wrestling, and World Championship Wrestling between 1986 and 1994 comprising Pat Tanaka and Paul Diamond.
 They used the song "Bad Company", by the band of the same name as their theme song.
+Tanaka and Diamond also wrestled for the World Wrestling Federation in the early 1990s as the Orient Express.

 History

 Championship Wrestling Association (1986–1988)

 Both Pat Tanaka and Paul Diamond had competed in the Championship Wrestling Association during 1986, Tanaka had teamed with Jeff Jarrett to win the AWA Southern Tag Team Championship while Paul Diamond had held the CWA/AWA International Tag Team Championship also with Jeff Jarrett.

-In late 1986 the two tag-team specialists Tanaka and Diamond were teamed up to form “Badd Company", where they held the federation's tag-team titles four times, a move that paid off pretty soon as the two won the CWA/AWA International Tag Team Championship, beating Tarzan Goto and Akio Sato on December 15, 1986.
+In late 1986, the two tag team specialists Tanaka and Diamond were teamed up to form "Badd Company", where they held the federation's tag-team titles four times, a move that paid off pretty soon as the two won the CWA/AWA International Tag Team Championship, beating Tarzan Goto and Akio Sato on December 15, 1986.
 The first reign was short lived as The Sheepherders (Luke Williams and Butch Miller) defeated the young duo on January 10, 1987.
 Badd Company quickly regained the titles only to lose them to Tarzan Goto and Akio Sato on February 5, 1987.
 The third run with the tag-team titles came on May 9, 1987 when the team beat Mark Starr in a handicap match, but lost them back to Mark Starr and his new tag team partner Billy Joe Travis.
 Badd Company had one last run with the International tag team titles as they won the vacant titles on May 25, 1987 and held them until July 6, 1987 where they lost the titles to Bill Dundee and Rocky Johnson (who were the last International tag team champions).

-While in Memphis Badd Company also won the CWA's main tag team titles, the AWA Southern Tag Team Championship defeating Jeff Jarrett and Billy Joe Travis for the gold on August 8, 1987.
+While in Memphis, Badd Company also won the CWA's main tag team titles, the AWA Southern Tag Team Championship defeating Jeff Jarrett and Billy Joe Travis for the gold on August 8, 1987.
 Tanaka and Diamond soon lost them as the Nasty Boys took the gold from them just over a month later.